JoonasJor/easy-yolov7/README.md

-## Tello Edu swarm with multiple stream support and real-time object detection
+## Tello Edu swarm with multi-stream support and object detection

 This was a student group project aimed to evaluate the capabilities of Tello Edu drone swarms.
 We achieved: